MARN-5895/Website/assignments/01/README.md

 unset __conda_setup
 # <<< conda initialize <<<
 ```
-**If you don't see this in your, you should copy the code from this page and add it at the bottom of you `.bashrc`.
+**If you don't see this, you should copy the code above and add it at the bottom of your `.bashrc`.
 You can do this in the terminal using the text editors `nano` or `vim`**.
 For example:

     nano .bashrc